Review: Quantum Metrology and Sensing with Many-Body Systems: Elements of Parameter Estimation

 Note that the derivative of the quantum state satisfies other expressions, e.g., the \textit{Right Logarithmic Derivative} (RLD)~\cite{albarelli2020perspective}.
-This gives rise to different quantum lower bounds.
-Hence, as opposed to the classical Fisher information, the QFI is not unique (see Ref.~\cite{meyer2021fisher} for a thorough discussion and Ref.~\cite{albarelli2020perspective} for different achievable bounds).
+This gives rise to different quantum lower bounds--- see Ref.\cite{meyer2021fisher} for a thorough discussion on the uniqueness of CFI and QFI, and Ref.\cite{albarelli2020perspective} for an overview of different achievable bounds.

 The QFI of Eq.~\eqref{eq:quantum-fisher-information} accounts for the ultimate precision limit for the estimation of $\theta$.
-Note that the QFI, as the maximization of the classical Fisher information over all possible measurements, depends on the quantum statistical model $\rho_\theta$ and the SLD $L_\theta$ only, and it does not depend explicitly on a particular measurement basis.
-The optimal POVM can be composed with the set of projectors over the eigenstates of $L_\theta$ with an associated optimal quantum estimator\cite{paris2009quantum}.
+Note that the QFI, as the maximization of the CFI over all possible measurements, depends on the quantum statistical model $\rho(\theta)$ and the SLD $\hat{L}(\theta)$ only, and it does not depend explicitly on a particular measurement basis.
+The optimal POVM can be composed with the set of projectors over the eigenstates of $\hat{L}(\theta)$ with an associated optimal quantum estimator\cite{paris2009quantum}.

-To saturate the quantum Cram\'{e}r-Rao bound in Eq.~\eqref{eq:cramer-rao-bound-single}, one needs both the optimal POVM (as determined by the support of $L_\theta$) and an optimal classical estimator for post-processing data, such as the maximum-likelihood estimator in the limit of large data sets~\cite{Olivares-2009, Pezze-2007, Hradil-1996, LeCam-1986, nla.cat-vn81100, PhysRevLett.72.3439, HELSTROM1967101} (refer to Refs.~\cite{rubio2019quantum, rubio2020bayesian} for Bayesian analysis in the scenario of limited data).
-The optimal POVM ensures that the classical Fisher information equals the QFI, i.e., $I(\theta) = I_Q(\theta)$.
-This is crucial as it determines that the single-parameter quantum Cram\'{e}r-Rao bound can always be achieved, provided that both the estimator and the measurement basis are optimal.
+To saturate the quantum Cram\'{e}r-Rao bound in Eq.~\eqref{eq:cramer-rao-bound-single}, one needs both the optimal POVM (as determined by the support of $\hat{L}(\theta)$) and an optimal classical estimator for post-processing data, such as the maximum-likelihood estimator in the limit of large data sets~\cite{Olivares-2009, pezze2007phase, Hradil-1996, LeCam-1986, nla.cat-vn81100, braunstein1994statistical, HELSTROM1967101} (refer to Refs.~\cite{rubio2019quantum, rubio2020bayesian} for Bayesian analysis in the scenario of limited data).
+The optimal POVM ensures that the CFI equals the QFI, i.e., $I(\theta) = I_Q(\theta)$. \vm{Thus, in practical scenarios, any observable measurement used to extract information about an unknown parameter must be compared against the fundamental sensing benchmark set by the QFI (For example, see Refs.~\cite{troiani2018universal, montenegro2025heisenberg} for a theoretical demonstration of QFI saturation via magnetization measurements and near-saturation through homodyne techniques~\cite{montenegro2020mechanical}, as well as Ref.~\cite{yu2022quantum} for experimental work achieving near QFI saturation in the phase estimation of a solid-state spin system).
+Crucially, the optimal POVM always exists and plays a key role as it guarantees that the quantum Cram\'{e}r-Rao for single-parameter estimation can always be attained, provided that both the estimator and the measurement basis are are chosen optimally.}

-The SLD operator $L_\theta$ is an essential ingredient in the quantum parameter estimation framework, which can readily be obtained from the solution of the Lyapunov equation as~\cite{paris2009quantum}:
+The SLD operator $\hat{L}(\theta)$ is an essential ingredient in the quantum parameter estimation framework, which can readily be obtained from the solution of the Lyapunov equation as~\cite{paris2009quantum}:

 being basis independent, and